ucsd-dsc-arts/dsc160-midterm-group9/README.md

 (10 points)

-This section will describe your data and its origins.
-Each item should contain a name of the data source, a link to the source, and any necessary background information such as:
 - What is your cultural data source?

   Our cultural data source includes images and storylines scraped from [IMDb: Studio Ghibil](https://www.imdb.com/search/title/?companies=co0048420&ref_=adv_prv) and [IMDb: Walt Disney Animation Studios](https://www.imdb.com/search/title/?companies=co0074039&sort=year,asc&ref_=adv_prv)